 The forecast prospective financial information has been prepared for the purposes of this Plan and may not be suitable for any other purpose.
 The forecast prospective financial information presented is based upon best-estimate assumptions.
 Whilst every care has been taken in the preparation of the forecast prospective financial information, the actual results are likely to differ.
 These differences may be material.
 The forecasts are based upon assumptions and information available as at February 2021.
 Actual financial results have been incorporated to the extent that they affect the opening forecast prospective financial position as at 1 July 2021.
-There is no intention to update the forecast prospective financial information of this Plan.
+There is no intention to update the forecast prospective financial information prior to the finalisation of this Plan.

-The forecast financial information on pages 91 to 94 has been prepared in accordance with current accounting policies as specified on pages 101 to 107.
+The forecast financial information on pages xx to xx has been prepared in accordance with current accounting policies as specified on pages xx to xx.
 The forecast financial information presented in this Plan has been prepared in compliance with Public Benefit Entity Financial Reporting Standard No. 42: Prospective Financial Statements.